 Persons In Need of Supervision (PINS)

 In order for a complaint to be filed as a habitual runaway or Person in Need of Supervision (PINS), the parent must have at least three documented missing person’s reports.
 Parents and guardians can report to the Family Court Social Services Division, at 920 Rhode Island Avenue, NE, Washington DC, to be interviewed by a juvenile probation officer who specializes in PINS and truancy cases.
-The Status Offender Office phone # is 508-1702 and the supervisor is Mark Jackson.
+The Status Offender Office phone # is 508-1702 and the supervisors are Regina Yorkman and John Smith.